kevinbarbour/dnd-character/README.md

 # D&D 5e Character Creator

+Made as an experiment to test the capabilities of Cline + Gemini 2.5 Pro.
+No code was touched by human fingers.

 A comprehensive Dungeons & Dragons 5th Edition character creation tool built with Go, featuring both CLI and web interfaces with full spell selection capabilities.

 ## 🎲 Features